 Is the FAA reference content reviewed by a doctor?

 Everything carries its citation and source link so you can verify it against the FAA yourself, too.
-And we never invent a value or rule — if it isn't in an authoritative FAA source, it doesn't ship.
+And I never invent a value or rule — if it isn't in an authoritative FAA source, it doesn't ship.

 Is this affiliated with or endorsed by the FAA?